 If you’re asking yourself how to get rid of flies outside, your main tactic is prevention.
 Flies love stagnant water, so be sure to refresh the bird bath and get rid of any rain-collecting buckets.
 Next, make sure that trash lids are on tight and that any compost bin you might have is far away from the house.
 If things are still buzzing, you can create mini fly traps with small jars of molasses and cornmeal.

 After dealing with house flies, it’s understandable if you want to give your home a nice deep scrub.
-If you’d like a break from cleaning yourself, give The Maids a call at 1-800-THE-MAIDS.
+If you’d like a break from cleaning yourself, and need a professional cleaning service, give The Maids a call at 1-800-THE-MAIDS.
 We’ll get your home in tip-top shape in no time!
+Get an estimate today!